QEWD-Courier/Ripple-Qewd-MS/README.md

       ~/helm/DMZ/etc/nginx/conf.d

-There’s just one file in that folder:  *default.conf*
+Thereâ€™s just one file in that folder:  *default.conf*

 ### Set up the Proxy Redirections for your System